roshmadosh/Kaput/README.md

 In addition, since I'm requiring the userID to access user-specific data (versus email, which is how user's are authenticated), I had to update my `UsernamePasswordAuthenticationProvider` to assign the id to the "username" attribute of the `Authentication.Principal` object (which is how you obtain the username and password of the authenticated user making the request).

+### JWT Authentication
+1. Disable default `JSESSIONID` cookie creation by modifying the `SecurityFilterChain` with `sessionManagement.sessionCreationPolicy(SessionCreationPolicy.STATELESS)`
+2. Create JWT token generator and validator filter classes.
+The generator class should be disabled on every endpoint that is _not_ the `/api/login` endpoint.
+The validator class is disabled _only_ at the `api/login` endpoint.
+3. In the `SecurityFilterChain`, add the generator filter _after_ the `BasicAuthenticationFilter`.
+The validator filter should be before.

+The JWT secret is obtained from the `application.properties` file by creating a `SecurityConstants` bean.
+The bean has a `jwtSecret` attribute annotated with `@Value("${jwt.secret}")`.